mikewesthad/phaser-tiled-hull/README.md

 # Hulls from Tilemaps in Phaser

-A module for reducing neighboring tiles (in a tilemap) into a single shape - a polygon "hull".
-For example, the demo tilemap (left) is converted into a series of hulls and visualized (right).
-The hulls contain information about the edges - including the midpoint, normal and length.
-See [src/js/states/start.js](https://github.com/mikewesthad/phaser-tiled-hull/blob/master/src/example/js/states/start.js) for example usage.
+A module for use with [Phaser](http://phaser.io/) for reducing neighboring tiles in a tilemap into a single shape - a polygon "hull".
+For example, the demo tilemap (left) is converted into a series of hulls (right, each hull is given a random color).
+The hulls contain information about the edges - including midpoints, normals and line lengths.
+See [src/example/js/states/start.js](https://github.com/mikewesthad/phaser-tiled-hull/blob/master/src/example/js/states/start.js) for example usage.

 ![](./docs/demo.png)

-We needed the ability to find hulls in a tilemap for casting shadows in a 2D lighting engine.
-This hull calculation could also be useful for simplifying collision detection with a tilemap.
+This was built to find hulls for casting dynamic shadows in a 2D lighting engine, but the hull calculation might be useful for simplifying things like collision detection.

 ## Usages